BC Library Trustees' Association

 Strategic Priority 3: Provide Support for Library Trustees

 BCLTA will work to support library trustees through new and existing training opportunities and through outreach to local library boards.
-We will explore the possibilities of WebJunction BC – including providing online learning opportunities to complement our TOP and Chairing the Board programs, uploading content and materials of use to BC trustees, and drawing attention to the many resources already available to trustees with their WJBC membership.
-BCLTA will work to be inclusive in its member service – attending to the needs of all members, from regional to municipal, small to large, association to federation.
+The TOP program will be reviewed and revised as needed and a plan for ongoing TOP refresher courses will be developed.
+Resources to assist trustees and boards in dealing with local/regional issues will be investigated and BCLTA will work to be inclusive in its member service – attending to the needs of all members – from regional to municipal; small to large; association to federation.

 Strategic Priority 4: Improve BCLTA Operations